 The buildings, our facilities, are here because of the support we have received for more than 150 years from the broader Haileybury community.
 In recent years, philanthropic gifts to Haileybury have allowed us to develop or build areas including the Modern Languages Centre, Grubber and all-weather Astroturf pitches.

 Maintaining our buildings, and enhancing our teaching and learning environment across all our buildings both old and new, is an important and costly process.

-Starting in summer 2017, we look forward to creating a new Sixth Form Centre.
+Work started in the summer of 2017 to create a new Sixth Form Centre.
 This project will greatly enhance our ability to fulfil our educational purpose.

 If you would like to discuss capital projects at Haileybury or ways in which you might be able to offer help and support, please contact Gavin Mann, Director of Development, on 01992 706447.